senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

 These steps install Senzing in the `${SENZING_PROJECT_DIR}/g2` and `${SENZING_PROJECT_DIR}/data` directories.

-1. Install on macOS via dockerized `yum` job.
+1. In the Mac Terminal, install on macOS via dockerized `yum` job.
    Once the job is done, the container will exit.
    **Note:**  If the `SENZING_ACCEPT_EULA` environment variable is not set correctly, the installation will prompt for EULA acceptance.